klaytn/awesome-klaytn/README.md

 # Awesome Klaytn

-This page introduce all links related to core and ecosystem development of Klaytn.
+This page introduces all links related to core and ecosystem development of Klaytn.

 > DISCLAIMER: The list is updated and maintained by the Klaytn Community.
 Use below tools and links at your own risk.